MichaelAngie/example/README.md

-# example
-example repo
+# Homework repo
-test changes
+this repository is used to complete many differnet homework assignments.  the content changes.